dcastro/Sequences/README.md

                        .Select(sum));    //select the sum of each pair (i.e., 1, 2, 3, 5, 8)
 ```

+The code above creates more objects than needed.
 The following implementation shows a more efficient way of representing the fibonacci sequence:

 ```cs
 using System.Numerics;